rkapl123/ScriptAddin/docs/README.md

 script interactions (ScriptDefinitions) are defined using a 3 column named range (1st col: definition type, 2nd: definition value, 3rd: (optional) definition path):

-The Rdefinition range name must start with "Script_" (or "R_Addin" as a legacy compatibility with the old R Addin) and can have a postfix as an additional definition name.
+The Scriptdefinition range name must start with "Script_" (or "R_Addin" as a legacy compatibility with the old R Addin) and can have a postfix as an additional definition name.
 If there is no postfix after "Script_", the script is called "MainScript" in the Workbook/Worksheet.

 A range name can be at Workbook level or worksheet level.
 In the ScriptDefinition dropdowns the worksheet name (for worksheet level names) or the workbook name (for workbook level names) is prepended to the additional postfixed definition name.

-So for the 10 definitions (range names) currently defined in the test workbook testRAddin.xlsx, there should be 10 entries in the Rdefinition dropdown:
+So for the 8 definitions (range names) currently defined in the test workbook testRAddin.xlsx, there should be 8 entries in the Scriptdefinition dropdown:

 - testScriptAddin.xlsx, (Workbooklevel name, runs as MainScript)
 - testScriptAddin.xlsxAnotherDef (Workbooklevel name),